xyphro/Sun2000MeterTransposer/README.md

 # Sourcecode orientation

-main.py purpose is only to start s2kserver.py. s2kserver instantiates 2 threads to talk to
+main.py purpose is only to start s2kserver.py. s2kserver instantiates 2 threads to server requests from Sun2000 inverter and poll SDM630 meter continously.

 # Credits